Did you know that chipping is one of the quickest ways to lower your handicap?

 You don’t want rigid or jerky movements.
 Also, keep your wrists fairly stable and be careful not to cock them when you take the club back.

-“One way I see golfers get in trouble is decelerating right before making contact with the ball,” said VanDeusen.
+“One way I see golfers get in trouble is decelerating right before making contact with the ball,” says VanDeusen.
 “Always accelerate through the ball!”

 Ready to break scoring barriers with a more consistent chip shot?
 Come in and rent the indoor launch monitor at Fairway Hills Golf Club!

 The SkyTrak experience has something to offer golfers of all skill levels and is open to both CA members and non-members.
 You can rent for 30 minutes or up to an hour.
 The SkyTrak provides you with real-time ball flight data and records practice session history.
 Learn more on our website!